An Analog-to-Digital Converter (ADC) is a device that translates an analog voltage to a digital value that a microprocessor can understand.

 vref-supply

-node to this new regulator:&adc { vref-supply = <&external_vref>; };
+of the ADC node to use the external regulator:&adc { vref-supply = <&external_vref>; };

 -

-Disable the internal
+If enabled, disable the internal

 vrefbuf

-regulator:&vrefbuf { status = "disabled"; };
+regulator.&vrefbuf { status = "disabled"; };

 -